 LSD, Mushrooms, and other psychedelics are more often used by people solo or with a friend or two, and these medicines often are used simply to “trip out” and party and hey, whatever, I’ve done my share of that.
 But if one really wants to get the most out of such experiences they should try being intentional and aware of the setting – meaning make sure that you will be in a nurturing, safe place, and try going into the experience holding the intention that you may experience what is needed in order to further your healing process and evolve your consciousness.

 One – it is mildly psychoactive, meaning it enables an altered state of consciousness that can be used (if the correct intention is in place) to journey through the sub and unconscious mind (as they are stored and expressed in the body), but it is not as dissociative as LSD, mushrooms, and other psychedelics.
-A inner journey with cannabis still needs to be supplemented by good somatic trauma work, but the “gap” is not as wide between consensual reality and the cannabis high as it is with other, more psychoactive medicines.
+A inner journey with cannabis still needs to be supplemented by good, sober, somatic trauma work, but the “gap” is not as wide between consensual reality and the cannabis high as it is with other, more psychoactive medicines.

 Two – it temporarily dampens our short term memory and our body memory, or body image.
-This is why events while high can seem so novel or packed with new meaning, because we are experiencing them from a different place within ourself that is less associated with our habituated self image.
+This is why events while high can seem so novel or packed with new meaning, because we are experiencing them from a different place within ourselves that is less associated with our habituated self image.
 This is very useful indeed if one has the ability to track their inner experience through the language of sensations because this distance from ones normal sense of self can enable the discovery of sub, or unconscious material that would normally be managed and covered up by the normal, habitual self image.
 This material can often be painful, so the cannabis plant’s ability to help one be more objective about pain and discomfort can also come in handy here.

-I believe that this is the way that cannabis can actually be used as medicine, but it means a very different setting and intention that what is more normal in the pot-smoking community – meaning it’s not about bong hits at the beach or sucking down a joint before a movie or meal.
+I believe that this is the way that cannabis can actually be used as medicine, but it means a very different setting and intention than what is more normal in the pot-smoking community – meaning it’s not about bong hits at the beach or sucking down a joint before a movie or meal.
 It means that one is alone, or journeying with others who have the same intention.
 It means that one only needs a very small toke and that one then simply lays down or sits comfortably and tracks their inner experience.
 This skill of learning to track and experience one’s inner sensations also needs to be learned while sober, and possibly with the assistance of a good somatic practitioner, before it can effectively be applied in an altered state of consciousness.

 As to whether people should recommend Ayahuasca, mushrooms, cannabis and the like to their friends or casual acquaintances, the answer is generally no – even if you had an amazing, positive experience, that doesn’t mean that another person will.
 As you can see there are a lot of elements that need to be in place for one to have a safe, positive experience, and so no one should recommend such powerful tools willy-nilly without fully knowing someone’s trauma history and current physiological/mental state.